 China’s E-Commerce market is big.
 Very big.

-While it’s projected that Southeast Asia’s E-Commerce market will reach USD 88 billion (some claim USD 200 billion) in value until 2025, China’s E-Commerce market will reach the USD 1 trillion mark around 2021.
+While it’s projected that Southeast Asia’s E-Commerce market will reach USD 88 billion (some claim USD 200 billion) in value by 2025, China’s E-Commerce market will reach the USD 1 trillion mark around 2021.

 So, there’s a reason why many foreign companies want to enter the Chinese market to massively increase sales.